The below are relevant and official information sources regarding COVID-19:

 Learn more here.

-Provincial authorities are beginning to outline their re-opening plans.
-Timelines and actions vary, but can provide businesses and workers with information on what to expect in the upcoming weeks and months.
+Provincial authorities have outlined their re-opening plans.
+Timelines and actions vary, and continue to change based on current case numbers, but are meant to provide businesses and workers with more local information.
 This list will be updated as new information is released:

 - Visit your Provincial Marketing Organization or Destination Marketing Organization’s website for additional information about support, services and guidance.